 Half an hour before you plan to sleep, wrap the stones in some cloth or some textile material.
 (Be careful, they can be pretty hot).
 Spread the hot rocks inside your tent.
 Try to spread them out as much as possible.
 Aim for the corners and places you are less likely to touch them.
-If you wrap them properly, they should be very hot, but at the same time, the cloth should protect them from melting the tent.
+If you wrap them properly, they should be very hot, but at the same time, the cloth should protect them from melting the canvas.

 Insulate your tent